Citadel LLC: 2021–present

 In a letter to employees on June 23, 2022, Griffin announced they would be moving their headquarters to Miami, Florida, due to a more favorable business climate and increased crime complaints in Chicago.

+In December 2022, Citadel signed a deal with Vornado Realty Trust and Rudin Management Co. to master lease a new $1.2 billion, 1500 ft office tower to be constructed on Park Avenue in Midtown Manhattan to serve as Citadel's new New York City headquarters.